President, Chief Executive Officer

 Principal, Customer Relations Officer

-Samantha Hepburn Hertel is a graduate from George Mason University with a BS in Sociology.
-She has 10 years of experience in sales with Marriott International and 9 years experience with Hepburn and Sons LLC.
+Samantha Hepburn Hertel earned a BS in Sociology from George Mason University.
+She has 10 years of experience in sales with Marriott International and 11 years of experience with Hepburn and Sons LLC.
 She served as the Vice Chair and Chair of the ASNE Flagship Section, winning section of the year multiple years in a row.
 She was past Marketing Director at American Shipbuilding Suppliers Association.
+She currently handles all travel, conferences, social events and marketing for Hepburn and Sons LLC.

 Chief Information Officer